iomax/homebridge-mqttswitch_type/README.md

    "password": "PASSWORD OF THE BROKER",
    "caption": "SWITCH LABEL",
    "type": "ACCESSORY TYPE ( light|switch )",
+   "lwt": "OPTIONAL: LAST WILL AND TESTAMENT TOPIC", "lwtPayload": "lwt Payload",
    "topics": {
 		"statusGet":    "MQTT TOPIC FOR THE GETTING THE STATUS OF SWITCH", "statusSet":    "MQTT TOPIC FOR THE SETTING THE STATUS OF SWITCH",